Laurie0131/PythonDevelopmentProcess/writing_python_code_and_running tools/2_write_python_code.md

 ## 2\.
 Write python code : {#2-write-python-code}

 Start writing python code.
-In this example `sample.py` used for as example.
+In this example `sample.py` used for as an example.

 ![](/media/image3.png)
 ###### Fig 3. `Sample.py` as an example{#fig-3-sample-py-as-an-example}